Primary urban area: Issues with primary urban areas

-Primary urban areas still suffer to a certain extent from containing multiple distinct settlements with large degrees of independence, but that happen to touch being treated as if they were a single city.
-A good example of this is within the Birmingham PUA, where Wolverhampton is largely independent of Birmingham and by some measures has a city-region of its own.
-Whilst Birmingham dominates the south and east of the area, and Wolverhampton dominates the north and west, the area of conurbation between the two cities (the Black Country) displays a complex pattern of interdependence both within the area and to the two cities, making statistical separation of the area extremely difficult.
-This inclusion of Wolverhampton demonstrates differences between PUAs and the Eurostat equivalent, where Wolverhampton has its own larger urban zone.
+The primary urban area model may be somewhat as flawed in the case of contiguous urban areas that contain multiple distinct settlements that have agglomerated, because it treats them as a single city.
+A good example of this is the Birmingham PUA, which includes Wolverhampton as well as Birmingham.
+Wolverhampton is regarded by some measures as independent of Birmingham and a city-region of its own.
+Whilst Birmingham dominates the south and east of the West Midlands urban area, and Wolverhampton dominates the north and west, the area of conurbation between the two cities (the Black Country) displays a complex pattern of interdependence both within the area and to the two cities, making statistical separation of the area rather difficult.
+The PUA model and its Eurostat equivalent differ in their treatment of Wolverhampton: the former aggregates it with Birmingham, whereas the latter gives it its own larger urban zone.

 When primary urban areas are approximated to local authority areas rather than wards they can also contain rural areas or have parts of the urban area excluded from the relevant PUA.
 The Leeds PUA is an example of the former, where the City of Leeds local authority area that is contained within the PUA includes a wide rural area in addition to the urban cores; whilst the Manchester PUA does not contain Wilmslow which is a part of the Greater Manchester Urban Area but outside the local authorities that make up the approximated PUA.